adambard/learnxinyminutes-docs/javascript.html.markdown

 provides a standalone runtime for Google Chrome's V8 JavaScript engine, is becoming more and more popular.

+Why JavaScript?
+Javascript is an important programming language because it is the language of the web browsers and this makes JavaScript the most popular programming language.
+JavaScript is highly documented and it is easy to get support.
+Also, JavaScript has a bright future and it is evolving rapidly with lots of powerful frameworks.

 Feedback would be highly appreciated!
 You can reach me at [@adambrenecki](https://twitter.com/adambrenecki), or [adam@brenecki.id.au](mailto:adam@brenecki.id.au).